-Most people think of renting a house or owning a house… but few realize there is an amazing “middle ground” – rent to own houses in Central Florida – that gives you the best of both worlds.
+Most people think of renting a house or owning a house… but few realize there is an amazing “middle ground” – rent to own houses in Orlando – that gives you the best of both worlds.
 In this blog post, you’ll read about what it means to rent-to-own and how it works.

 Renting: When you rent, you pay the landlord for a place to live.
 As long as your rent is paid, you have a place to live.

 Owning: When you own, you take out a mortgage from the bank and they give the money to the seller.
 You pay the bank back for their loan.

 Both of these have advantages and disadvantages.
 But right in the middle is a great way for aspiring homeowners to get into the house of their dreams – through rent to own houses in Orlando.
 Here’s how it works…

 First, you find someone who does rent to own houses in Orlando.

 Second, you make an agreement with them to rent their house for a period of time (the length of time is determined between you and the owner, and it might be a few months or a few years).

 Third, you rent until the rental period is complete and then you purchase the house for an amount you and the seller agree upon.